ronakupadhyaya/Horizons-week-03/day2/wikipedia/README.md

 - [Day #2: 1 hour of Wikipedia traffic from June 7th](https://dumps.wikimedia.org/other/pagecounts-raw/2016/2016-06/pagecounts-20160607-170000.gz)

 These are files are compressed with GZip.
-On Mac and Linux you can unzip them by double clicking.
-On Windows, you can use [7-zip](http://www.7-zip.org/) to unzip them.
+On Mac and Linux you can unzip them by double clicking on the file.
+On Windows, use [7-zip](http://www.7-zip.org/) to unzip them.

 Each line in each file contains 4 fields separated by a single space character: